aliciaviernes/simple_prefix_verbs_german/README.md

 	Output: cleardata.csv, corpus_sentences_lemma.txt

-cleardata.csv > file originally used for the extraction of all prefix verbs
+cleardata.csv > file originally used for the extraction of all prefix verbs corpus_sentences_lemma.txt > lemmatized sentences in the corpus (used in order to count occurences later)

 prefix_rough.py > module for the spotting of all prefix verbs in the corpus
 	Input: cleardata.csv